aarshon/aarshon.github.io/docs/component-selection.md

 - To ensure compatibility, the initialization sequence will be tested, and any necessary adjustments will be made within the LiquidCrystal_I2C.h library.
 This will ensure that the LCD correctly displays menu options and sensor data as intended.

-### Voltage Regulator (AMS1117-5.0)
+### Voltage Regulator (AP63203WU)

 - The HMI system requires a stable 5V power supply to ensure proper operation of the PIC microcontroller, keypad, and LCD.
-The AMS1117-5.0 was selected as the voltage regulator due to its simplicity and ease of integration.
-As a linear regulator, it has some heat dissipation, but this is not expected to be a concern given the low power requirements of the system.
+The AP63203WU was selected as the voltage regulator due to its high efficiency and reduced heat dissipation compared to traditional linear regulators like the AMS1117-5.0.
+As a synchronous buck converter, it provides up to 95% efficiency, minimizing power loss and heat generation.

-- Since the AMS1117-5.0 requires minimal external components and has no software dependencies, it is a suitable choice for providing a stable 5V output to all necessary peripherals.
-Proper heat management will be ensured in the PCB layout, and voltage stability will be verified during testing.
+- Unlike the AMS1117-5.0, which wastes energy as heat, the AP63203WU efficiently steps down higher input voltages (3.8V to 32V) to a stable 5V output, making it suitable for battery-powered and energy-sensitive applications.

 ## MCC Pin Configuration